codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 *Main Database.Cassandra.CQL>
 ```

-Now we can try to run our main function again:
+Now, we can try to run our main function again:

 ```
 *Main Database.Cassandra.CQL> main